lukaslehner/covid19policytrackers/index.md

 # A tracker of trackers: COVID-19 policy responses and data <!-- omit in toc -->

-The amount of COVID-19 related research being produced within the first weeks following the implementation far-reaching lockdowns across the globe has been impressive.
+The amount of COVID-19 related research being produced within the first weeks following the implementation of far-reaching lockdowns across the globe has been impressive.
 I have compiled a collection of policy trackers and datasets on the topic.
 The compilation is not meant to be exhaustive and I am grateful for general feedback you may have or suggestions on new